 - 1. Count all piles and label them using the procedure outlined above, - 2.
-Determine the number of prediction and measure samples required, - a.
-Identify the sample piles to be predicted and measured - 3.
-Complete predictions, and - 4.
+Determine the number of sample piles required, - 3.
+Identify the sample piles to be measured, - 4.
+At each sample pile, complete the volume prediction (quick estimate of volumes without taking measurements), - 5.
+When a prediction is confirmed in EForWasteBC, the program will determine by a random process if the sample pile must be measured, and - 6.
 Measure the required pile attributes for the randomly selected samples.